lexigeller/02-Challenge-1-Geller/README.md

 ## Description

 This webpage is for Horiseon, a marketing agency, to showcase their specialities, including search engine optimization, online reputiation management, and social media marketing.
-Potention clientele can view the company's services and how they can be utilized to generate leads, raise brand awareness, and help manage costs.
+Potential clientele can view the company's services and how they can be utilized to generate leads, raise brand awareness, and help manage costs.

 ## Installation